 Second, there are very, very few vintage pieces made from rod rubber.
 In the U.S., it is reported that the American Hard Rubber Company (AHR) produced the rubber rod used by some early American mouthpiece makers.
 But huge advances were quickly made in the molding of hard rubber.
 Automobile tires were one use.
 AHR had its big success not with tires, but with a molded American icon, the ACE comb.

 There is evidence that AHR produced some of the rod rubber used for saxophone mouthpiece production, but by the 1930's, even AHR had begun selling molded mouthpieces to refinishing businesses like Link, Penzel Mueller, and Woodwind Co.
 AHR is where Arnold Brilhart bought his first molded blank mouthpieces for the creation of his hard rubber line of pieces.***

 For the most part, the mouthpieces that were actually made from rod rubber in the early 1900's are easily recognized because they are dark, stuffy, and unwanted.
-Thermoplastics in the 1940s must have been some tough competition for molded hard rubber mouthpiece makers.
+Thermoplastics developed in the 1940s, and used by Brilhart, Beechler, and others, must have been some tough competition for molded hard rubber mouthpiece makers.
 At some point, definitely by the 1970's, reduced costs became an even larger factor in mouthpiece marketing (as in the case of general saxophone production) and there were more "student grade" mouthpieces, just as there were more student grade instruments.

 Here's a recent Ebay auction for a Riffault clarinet piece in a standard facing.
 Click on it to enlarge.